shawnxxxu/BionicFish/README.md

 # BionicFish
 ## Final project for EN.540.635 at JHU
-## This is Chowchong Tong and Nianxiang Xu for FinalProject
+## This is Chong-Tong Chow and Nianxiang Xu for FinalProject
 ## Abstract
 This project proposal outlines the development of a 2D game utilizing the pygame module in Python.
 The game will be task-oriented, featuring an intelligent agent controlled by a